-- 25.1 For a meeting to take place, there must be at least seven members present.
+- For a meeting to take place there must be at least seven members present.
 If there are more than 70 members, at least one-tenth must be present. - 25.2 If not enough members are present within half an hour of the time the meeting was scheduled to start, the meeting must be re-scheduled for the same day the following week at the same time and place.
-If at that meeting there are not enough members present within half an hour of the scheduled starting time the meeting can still go ahead. - 26 If a majority of members present agree, the Chairperson of a meeting can adjourn the meeting.
+If at that meeting there are not enough members present within half an hour of the scheduled starting time the meeting can still go ahead. - If a majority of members present agree, the Chairperson of a meeting can adjourn the meeting.
 No business can be discussed at the adjourned meeting other than the business not reached or left unfinished at the original meeting.
 There is no need to give notice to members of the adjourned meeting. - 27.1 The Chairperson of the Committee will be Chairperson at all our meetings.
-If there is no Chairperson or he/she is not present or willing to act, the members present must elect a member of the Committee to be Chairperson of the meeting.
+If there is no Chairperson or he/she is not present or willing to act, the members present must elect a Member of the Committee to be Chairperson of the meeting.
 If no Committee Members are present, the members present must elect a member to be Chairperson of the meeting. - 27.2 If the Chairperson arrives later, after the meeting has commenced, s/he will take over as Chairperson of the meeting as soon as the current agenda item is concluded.

-Proxies/representatives
+Proxies/Representatives

-28.1 To appoint a representative to vote on your behalf by proxy, you must let us have a properly completed document in the form shown in appendix 1.
+- To appoint a representative to vote on your behalf by proxy, you must let us have a properly completed document in the form shown in appendix 1.
 Your representative does not need to be a member.
-The document must reach us at least seven days before the meeting at which you want to be represented.

-- 28.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - 28.3 The Association may limit the number of proxy votes that can be cast by a representative.
-The maximum number of proxy votes that may be cast by one person would be 10. - 28.4 To reverse your appointment of a representative, you must let us have a properly completed document in the form shown in appendix 2.
+The document must reach us at least seven days before the meeting at which you want to be represented. - 28.2 If there is any doubt about whether your representative has authority to vote, the Chairperson will decide and his/her decision will be final. - The maximum number of proxy votes that may be cast by any one person is 10. - To reverse your appointment of a representative, you must let us have a properly completed document in the form shown in appendix 2.
 The document must be presented to us before the meeting at which you no longer want to be represented convenes.
 If you declare yourself present before the meeting convenes, the appointment of a representative to vote on your behalf will automatically fall. - 28.5 The Chairperson will report to the meeting the details of any documents received which are not valid or void.
 If you represent an organisation, the document must be authorised by the organisation.